Triturus/PDroid2.0_Framework_Patches/README.md

 These are the patches for the official PDroid2.0 framework.
 The patches only contain the latest stable version.
 I'm currently looking for a way to distribute 'devel' patches which are for testing purpose only.
 If someone has good ideas, please get in touch with me.

 ### Apply The Patches
 I'm also looking forward for an better way how to apply the patches.
-Until now I handle it the same way like mateor, so you can use this commands.
 The **yourEnvDir** is the main source directory (e.g. it contains the framework-,build-, and libcore directory):

+**1. Step**

     cd ~/yourEnvDir; repo sync -j16 -f
     //if sync hangs at 100% try following, otherwise skip this!
     // begin commands for hanging sync!